-Dearborn officer accused of groping woman to stand trial
+Dearborn cop accused of groping woman to stand trial

 Dearborn — A Dearborn police officer was ordered to stand trial Friday on allegations he groped the breast of a female acquaintance during a traffic stop.

 The woman testified before 19th District Court Judge William Hultgren that the incident happened around 10 p.m. at Telegraph and Cherry Hill as she was going home May 2.

 Cpl.
 Justin Smith “reached in and touched my (left) boob,” said the woman who works at a family-owned deli in Dearborn.
 “I just sat there and said did he just touch my boob?”

 The 32-year-old woman said that after the alleged incident, Smith got into his squad car and drove away.

 Smith, 36, is charged with second-degree sexual misconduct during a felony and common law offenses.
 He has known the woman for about four years.